lawtseng/lta-transit-data/README.md

 - Monthly average transit passenger volume data for bus and train, including node and od data, divided into hours in a day.
 - Bus service, stop, and route data.
 - Train station point data.

+After registering an account key on the LTA website, users can start downloading data with the Jupyter Notebook, LTA_data.ipybh.